transmed/transmed.github.io/docs/index.markdown

 Please note: Participants are encouraged to use the [FAIRDOMHub](https://fairdomhub.org/) platform to create and maintain pages for projects that should be presented during the TransMed 2023.-->

-Please follow the abstract submission indications from [the ISMB/ECCB 2023 website](https://www.iscb.org/ismbeccb2023-submissions/abstracts#about).
+Please follow the abstract submission indications from [the ISMB 2024 website](https://www.iscb.org/ismbeccb2023-submissions).

 ## Key dates

-Detailed information can be found: [here](https://www.iscb.org/ismbeccb2023-dates).
+Detailed information can be found: [here](https://www.iscb.org/ismb2024/key-dates).

 ## Registration
-Please follow the registration page on the [ISCB website](https://www.iscb.org/ismbeccb2023-register).
+Please follow the registration page on the [ISCB website](https://www.iscb.org/ismb2024/register).

 ## Organizing committee